shivam212/shivam212.github.io/index.md

 # About Me
 ---
-I am a University student currently studying Electronics.Although being from Electronics ,I have a major interest in coding and have been actively pursuing it.
+I am a University student currently studying Electronics.
+Although being from Electronics ,I have a major interest in coding and have been actively pursuing it.

    [SKILLS](#skills)